-Malawi, a largely agricultural country, is making efforts to overcome decades of underdevelopment, corruption and the impact of an HIV-Aids problem, which claims the lives of tens of thousands every year.
+Malawi, a largely agricultural country, is making efforts to overcome decades of underdevelopment.

-For the first 30 years of independence Malawi was run by an authoritarian and quixotic President Hastings Kamuzu Banda, but democratic institutions have taken a firm hold since he relinquished power in the mid-1990s.
+For the first 30 years of independence Malawi was run by an authoritarian and quixotic President Hastings Kamuzu Banda, but democratic institutions have taken hold since he relinquished power in the mid-1990s.

 Most Malawians rely on subsistence farming, but the food supply situation is precarious because of the climate.

-In recent years the country has achieved economic growth.
+In recent years the country has achieved significant economic growth.

 The Republic of Malawi